M-Tuy/GeoChem-DataLab/README.md

 - Classification is based on total/leachable concentrations, not bioavailability or chemical speciation.
 - Relative percentiles show anomalies **within this dataset**, not regulatory exceedances.
+- No equivalent Naturvårdsverket generic guideline value was identified for uranium in soil; Swedish uranium regulation tends to focus on drinking water and radiological guidance rather than a general soil contamination limit.
 - Local land use, exposure pathways, and receptor information are not included in this version.
 - Groundwater conditions, pH, redox environment, and carbonate chemistry are not part of the prioritization model.
 - The `> 0` filter excludes both "not analyzed" placeholders (0) and below-detection-limit values (stored as negative numbers) — slightly narrowing the effective dataset compared to a method that treats below-detection values as left-censored data.